Over 4.67 cr ITRs filed so far, 15.49 lakh alone in single day | Business

 - India

-Over 4.67 crore Income Tax Returns have been filed including over 15.49 lakh ITRs filed on December 27 alone, the I-T department said on Tuesday.
+Over 4.67 crore income tax returns have been filed, including more than 15.49 lakh ITRs filed on December 27 alone, the I-T department said on Tuesday.

 ITR-4 can be filed by individuals, HUFs and firms with total income up to Rs 50 lakh and having income from business and profession.